 Moles & Voles

-Moles may seem harmless—with their velvety, furry appearance—but around the Northwest, moles and voles can present problems to homes, businesses, and landscapes.
+Moles may seem harmless—with their velvety, furry appearance—but around the United States, moles and voles can present problems to homes, businesses, and landscapes.
 These small mammals quickly become pests, thanks to the tunnels they burrow through yards and the meals that voles in particular like to make out your home-grown vegetation.

 How to Identify Moles and Voles

-Three mole species are commonly found in the Northwest:
+Three mole species are commonly found in the United States:

 - Townsend’s moles